panglesd/slipshow/docs/faq.rst

 ::

-     No, because markdown is not well-suited for that.
+     No, because Markdown is not well-suited for that.
 Indeed, it does not allow to add enought meta-information, such that all the slip attributes.
 This lack of meta-information is what makes it beautiful, but you cannot make presentations without extra information.

-     There are many enrichment to the markdown syntax, each trying to fill a hole in the amount of "meta-information" you can give.
+     There are many enrichment to the Markdown syntax, each trying to fill a hole in the amount of "meta-information" you can give.
 I think that it is bad for a language to have too many slightly different variation of it.
 It shows its limitations: there is no better way to increase its expressivity.

-     You can define a slip-enhancement to markdown, call it MarkSlip, and a compiler from MarkSlip to html.
+     You can define a slip-enhancement to Markdown, call it MarkSlip, and a compiler from MarkSlip to html.
 But MarkSlip will lose all the benefits of Markdown.
 I think you should stick to HTML or maybe Pug.